- Oct 2, 2015

 Amsterdam sightseeing and shopping hotspots

-What is the attraction of Amsterdam and what makes this city so popular?
+What is the attraction of Amsterdam and what makes this city in the Netherlands so popular?

 The many canals with houseboats, tourist sightseeing boats and water bikes constantly floating by?